rjrodger/visigoth/README.md

 Visgoth is a multipurpose circuit breaker.
 By default, it provides a round-robin strategy that will work in the majority of the situations.

-Visigoth allows you to customize the strategy for choosing the healthier target by evaluating the statistics recorded by previous calls to the same target:
+Visigoth allows you to customize the strategy for choosing the healthiest target by evaluating the statistics recorded by previous calls to the same target:

 ```